A Critical Review of Tinnitus Retraining Therapy

 • Sound Therapy: The final step in the initial TRT is how to use sound therapy.
 Here you’re offered various sound therapy options, instructed to avoid silence, and encouraged not to completely cover their tinnitus.
 It usually includes the sale of either hearing aids for tinnitus or ear-level masking devices (looks like a hearing aid).

 Next you have a series of followup visits where your audiologist reinforces the model and discusses your progress.
-The typical cadence of treatment is to follow up at 1, 3, 6, 12, and 18 months.
-Some packages include more frequent visits, but in general, the minimum length of the program is 12 months.
+The typical cadence of treatment is to follow up at 1, 3, 6, 12, and sometimes 18 months.
+Some packages include more frequent visits, but in general, the minimum length of the program is 6-12 months.

 – Alice Lee